Fer-Jg/TownyAdvanced-Spanish/Towny-Commands.md

     -   farmblocks - Shows the blocks usable in farm plots.
     -   itemuse - Shows the items in the item_use_ids list.
     -   map - Shows the towny map.
+        - hud - Activates the map in the player's scoreboard.
     -   plotclearblocks - Shows the blocks deleted using `/plot clear`
     -   prices - Shows taxes/costs associated with running a town.
     -   switches - Shows the blocks in the switch_ids list.